This semester, you will use two different software systems for submitting your work.

 Checklist for submission directory:

-- The top-level directory name (
+- The top-level directory/folder name (

 - In this example, there are two technical assignments.
 Name these according to instructions – typically the form is AndrewID-WeekNumber-AorBorCetc.
 This example is for Week 2 and the user ID is

 - Clean out extraneous files before you submit your work.
 Making backup versions and tests is great for development, but do not confuse your grader by submitting unnecessary files.
+SUBMIT ONLY WHAT IS NECESSARY FOR GRADING PURPOSES.

 Mac Finder and Windows Explorer (probably)